Persistent Objects and InterSystems IRIS SQL

 This section demonstrates that for any persistent object, the same values are visible via object access, SQL access, and direct global access.

-In Atelier, if we view the Sample.Person class, we see the following property definitions:
+In our IDE, if we view the Sample.Person class, we see the following property definitions:

 /// Person's name.
 Property Name As %String(POPSPEC = "Name()") [ Required ]; ... /// Person's age.<br> /// This is a calculated field whose value is derived from <property>DOB</property>.
 Property Age As %Integer [ details removed for this example ]; /// Person's Date of Birth.
 Property DOB As %Date(POPSPEC = "Date()");